 Central newts breed in spring.
 Newts are known for their elaborate courtship displays.
-Each female can lay 200 to 400 eggs, which are attached to submerged vegetation.
-The eggs hatch in one to two months, and the newly hatched larvae are less than one centimetre long.
+Each female can lay 80 to 450 eggs, which are attached to submerged vegetation.
+The eggs hatch in two to four weeks.
 By the end of the summer, the larvae will transform into efts and move onto land.
-When the efts reach maturity in another two to three years, they transform into aquatic adults and return to water.
+When the efts reach maturity in another two to seven years, they transform into aquatic adults and return to water.
 Like salmon, most newts return to breed in the water where they were born.
 Migrations generally coincide with heavy rainfall.

 Efts are carnivorous and feed on a variety of insects.
 Adult newts may remain active year-round and feed on many aquatic organisms, including insects, small crustaceans and even other amphibian eggs and larvae.

-Newts may live for more than 10 years.
+Newts may live for up to 15 years.
 These animals contain toxins in their skin that are lethal to most predators, except gartersnakes.
 When a predator threatens a newt, it assumes a posture that displays the bright colour of its underside, which presumably warns the predator that its prey is toxic.

 Threats and Trends

 Amphibians absorb water, oxygen and nutrients through their skin.
 Newts, in particular, spend most of their lives in water and therefore need high-quality water to survive.
 Heavy siltation, agricultural runoff, and pollutants reduce habitat quality.
 Many newts are killed on roads every spring and fall during migration to breeding ponds.
-Reporting road-killed newts to the Ontario Reptile and Amphibian Atlas can help researchers identify these critical migration routes.
+Reporting road-killed newts to the Herps of Ontario iNaturalist project can help researchers identify these critical migration routes.

 Current Status and Protections

 Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife in Canada has assessed the status of the central newt.
 It receives no protection under the Ontario Fish and Wildlife Conservation Act.
-The International Union for Conservation of Nature lists the global status of the central newt as Least Concern.
-The species’ status was confirmed in February 2012.
+The International Union for Conservation of Nature has not yet assessed the global status of the central newt, but lists the global status of the eastern newt (of which the central newt is a subspecies) as Least Concern.
+The eastern newt’s status was confirmed in December 2020.